kuszczakadam/min-time-dialog/README.md

 # min-time-dialog
 Progress dialog that stay on the screen for specified minimum amount of time.
 This library offers simple widget `MinTimeDialog` that extends standard `ProgressDialog` but offers some additional features:
 * You can set up minimum showing time.
-Even if dialog is dimissed it will stay on screen for that time and dismiss litener will be fired after specified amount of time.
+Even if dialog is dismissed it will stay on screen for that time and dismiss listener will be fired after specified amount of time.
 It will not be closed automatically after that time
-* Silent dimiss.
-Dismissing dialog without firing dimiss listener
+* Silent dismiss.
+Dismissing dialog without firing dismiss listener
 * `dismissForced` offers force dismiss ignoring minimum time specified

 Download